TanStack/query/docs/react/guides/migrating-to-react-query-5.md

 - isDataEqual: (oldData, newData) => customCheck(oldData, newData)
 + structuralSharing: (oldData, newData) => customCheck(oldData, newData) ? oldData : replaceEqualDeep(oldData, newData)
 ```

+### Supported Browsers

+We have updated our browserslist to produce a more modern, performant and smaller bundle.
+You can read about the requirements [here](../installation#requirements).

+### Private class fields and methods

+TanStack Query has always had private fields and methods on classes, but they weren't really private - they were just private in `TypeScript`.
+We now use [ECMAScript Private class features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields), which means those fields are now truly private and can't be accessed from the outside at runtime.

 ### The `useErrorBoundary` prop has been renamed to `throwErrors`